sdiehl/zero-to-qed/docs/src/05_basics.md

 **Higher-order functions** take functions as arguments.
 The classics: `map` transforms each element, `filter` keeps elements matching a predicate, `foldl` reduces a list to a single value.

 And because Lean is also a theorem prover, we can prove properties by computation.
 The theorem `add_comm_example` states that `2 + 3 = 3 + 2`, and `rfl` proves it because both sides reduce to `5`.
 The examples at the end go further: reversing a list twice returns the original, list lengths add correctly, mapping a function produces the expected result.

-Each `rfl` is a proof verified by the compiler, not a test that might miss edge cases.
-We cover this properly in [Proofs](./11_proving.md).
+What is the difference between `#eval [1,2,3].reverse.reverse = [1,2,3]` and `example : [1,2,3].reverse.reverse = [1,2,3] := rfl`?
+The `#eval` runs at runtime and prints `true`.
+The `example` is verified at compile time by the type checker, and if the equality did not hold, compilation would fail.
+Both check the same fact, but `example` catches the error before you ship.
+Note that this `rfl` proof verifies this specific list; proving it for all lists requires a `theorem` with induction.
+We cover proofs properly in [Proofs](./11_proving.md).

 ```lean
 {{#include ../../src/ZeroToQED/Basics.lean:fp_essentials}}